If you’re looking to make some good money on the side, the web is where you’ll want to be.

 Still, they know they simply cannot afford to neglect social media in today’s online environment.

-This is where you come in.
+This is where YOU come in.
 You can take the weight of their shoulders by managing their Facebook, Twitter, Pinterest or other platforms they are using.

 The work usually involves posting articles and videos to a page, responding to comments, and generally representing the brand of your customer.

-Who would have thought spending endless hours scrolling through your feeds could actually turn into a money-making opportunity?
+Who would have thought spending hours scrolling through your feeds could actually turn into a money-making opportunity?